fromage-fraser/dd-gui/README.md

   frame as the main panels, and keyboard/button movement uses the same brief border-only pressed highlight.

+  Mapper speedwalks now wait for each expected GMCP room transition, stop when movement fails or diverges from the known route, and include the current closed/locked door commands. `ddmap fast` restores immediate route sending;
+  `ddmap safe` restores confirmation-based routing.
+The existing `[Exits: ...]` parser remains the compatibility fallback until richer exit state is sent through GMCP.

   The four status gauges use an even inset on all four sides inside the shared braided frame, so their black breathing room remains balanced when the gauge band is resized.